Huddly/XU-API/README.md

 | People count control   | a8bd5df2-1a98-474e-8dd0-d92672d194fa |      0x6 | 0x7         | 1              | GET/SET   | 0x0 People count Off<br>0x1 People count always on<br>0x2 People count on when streaming |
 | People count read      | a8bd5df2-1a98-474e-8dd0-d92672d194fa |      0x6 | 0x8         | 1              | GET       | People count reading 0-255 |

+Notes:
+* If Genious Framing is Off, setting Autozoom Mode will be retained but has no effect until Genious Framing is turned on again.
+* Property 0x4:0xa and 0x6:0x2 both control the same property, Genious Framing control, but from two different GUIDs.